 On average, 30 people a year commit suicide by jumping from the Golden Gate Bridge.
 That puts the approximate number of people who have killed themselves at my workplace at 450 souls in the 15 years that I have been there.
 I have not been there for every death, but over the years I have borne witness to too many.

-The first year that I worked there was the hardest in terms of acceptance.
-I had acquired a callous layer and didn’t even realize it until one day I was talking to a co-worker as he refueled our Bucket truck, at the same time a report went out over the radio that someone was “over the rail” near mid-span and about to jump.
+I developed a callous layer and didn’t even realize it until one day I was talking to a co-worker as he refueled our bucket truck and a report went out over the radio that someone was “over the rail”, near mid-span, and about to jump.

 Drew and I paused our conversation long enough to listen to the broadcast and mutually agree, “that sucks”.
-We continued talking as he told me about the Honeymoon he just had in Costa Rica, pausing now and then as we listened to new details over the radio, “call for the Ironworkers”, “the subject is non-responsive”.
+We continued talking as he told me about the honeymoon he just returned from in Costa Rica, pausing now and then as we listened to new details over the radio—”call for the Ironworkers…the subject is non-communicative”.

-As Drew regaled me with a description of their Photo Journey through a Rain Forest the situation on the bridge got more real, “the Ironworkers are over the rail and on the Chord”.
-Drew resumed his story as I listened to his every word, interrupted at last by the radio broadcast, “subject has become combative, call for an ambulance”.
+As Drew regaled me with a description of their photo journey through a rain forest the situation on the bridge got more real—”The Ironworkers are over the rail and on the Chord”.
+Drew resumed his story and I listened to his every word, interrupted at last by the radio broadcast—”Subject has become combative, call for an ambulance”.

 I looked at Drew and he at me.
-“Oh, dear,” I said, “you don’t want to f—k around like that with the Ironheads”.
-Note: These guys are all volunteers, doing God’s work here on Earth.
+“Oh, dear,” I said, “you DO NOT want to fuck around with the Ironheads.
+They are only trying to save your life.”
+[Note: All of the Ironworkers who go over the rail to save a suicidal person are volunteers.
+They are an elite group of bridgeworkers doing God’s work here on Earth.]

 The Worm Has Turned